-For industrial adult divisions, participants must be bonafide employees of one company or one branch of a government.
+- INDUSTRIAL For industrial adult divisions, participants must be bonafide employees of one company or one branch of a government.
 Players must have competed as a team under one GRPA agency.
-Players must have competed in the agency's local program as an integral part of that program and meet all other GRPA requirements to participate in industrial play.

-a.
-To qualify as a bonafide employee, a person must work the minimum number of hours per week which is no less than 32 hours worked in the industry by the average full-time employee.
+Players must have competed in the agency's local program as an integral part of that program and meet all other GRPA requirements to participate in industrial play. - a.
+To qualify as a bonafide employee, a person must work the minimum number of hours per week which is no less than 32 hours worked in the industry by the average full-time employee. - OPEN All players must participate in the local agency programs and be an integral part of that program.